bryik/automatic-hirise/README.md

 ./scripts/convert.sh hypanis.IMG
 ```

 Replacing "hypanis" with the name of the file you downloaded in step 1.
-This runs the `convert.sh` script which uses `gdalinfo` and `gdal_translate` to convert the .IMG file into a binary UInt16 array of elevations.
+This runs the `convert.sh` script which uses `gdalinfo` and `gdal_translate` to convert the .IMG file into a binary UInt16 array of elevation data.
 It also outputs a "terrainInfo.json" file containing metadata needed to reconstruct the terrain as a THREE.js plane geometry.

 The output should be something like: